datagrok-ai/public/help/explore/anova.md

 title: "Analysis of variances"
 ---

-Analysis of variance ([ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance)) is a technique that can be used to determine whether the examined factor has a significant impact on the studied feature.
+Analysis of variance ([ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance)) determines whether the examined factor has a significant impact on the studied feature.

 ## Perform ANOVA